felix-yong/DSaaSAnywhere/README.md

 Source ./DSaaSAnywhere_vars.sh
 ```

-In this example, I created a remote engine using the variables from the variables file.
+Example 1, I created a remote engine using the variables from the variables file.
 I define multiple Engine Name, Volume Directory and Mount Directory variables to cater for multiple engines that I plan to create.
 These are the values I have set in the respective variables \
 - ${ENGINE_SYD10} is `remote_engine_ibmcloud_SYD-SYD10`
 - ${DS_MEMORY} is `16G`
 - ${DS_CPUS} is `4`